onefrankguy/frankmitchell.org/posts/get-email-when-chef-runs-fail.md

 [how to send email]: http://blog.jerodsanto.net/2009/02/a-simple-ruby-method-to-send-emai/ "Jerod Santo: A simple Ruby method to send email"
 [unindenting HEREDOCs]: http://stackoverflow.com/questions/3772864/how-do-i-remove-leading-whitespace-chars-from-ruby-heredoc "Various (Stack Overflow): How do I remove whitespace chars from Ruby HEREDOC?"
 [chef_handler cookbook]: http://community.opscode.com/cookbooks/chef_handler "Various (Opscode): A cookbook for distributing and enabling Chef Execption and Report handlers"
+[cookbook file resource]: http://docs.opscode.com/chef/resources.html#cookbook-file "Various (Opscode): The cookbook_file resource is used to transfer files from the cookbook to the host."